crmrtz/galois-energy-games/README.md

 In such games updates can be undone through Galois connections, yielding a weakened form of inversion sufficient for an algorihm similar to standard shortest path algorithms.
 Simplifying and generalising Bisping's algorithm we prove the decidability for Galois energy games over well-founded bounded join-semilattices with a finite set of positions.
 In particular Galois energy games over vectors of (extended) naturals with the component-wise order are decidable.
 We show that Bisping's declining energy games as well as energy games with vector addition are such Galois energy games and are thus decidable.

+Generalising the algorithm and the accompanying proofs even further, we obtain decidability results for an even larger class of energy games: monotonic energy games.
+These results are presented in the master's thesis only.

 ### Important Note: Theories have evolved